Rational Models for Inflation-Linked Derivatives: Calibration examples

-An implied lognormal volatility surface is constructed from the prices of these options (selecting out-of-the-money where available) using a geometric Brownian motion model for the CPI index as described in Section~\ref{RISecComOthMod}.
+In Figure~\ref{RIf:Discrete rates}, all the curves are plotted on the left-hand side.
+The real curve is plotted as zero-coupon rates, and we note that on this day, there is a consistently negative real curve with a widening gap to the nominal as the maturity increases.
+The 3m EURIBOR and OIS curve are plotted as discrete forward rates with 3m increments to be directly comparable, and we can note a significant spread between the two curves in the short and most liquid end of the maturity spectrum, which warrants the use of a multi-curve model to price nominal products.
+Finally, we observe that the option-implied YoY swap rates are close to the ZC swap rates.
+This relation implies only small levels of the convexity correction as seen directly in the right-hand-side of Figure~\ref{RIf:Discrete rates} where the convexity correction, as described in Section~\ref{RISecFundProd}, is plotted for different swap lengths.
+An implied lognormal volatility surface is constructed from the prices of these options (selecting out-of-the-money options where available) using a geometric Brownian motion model for the CPI index as described in Section~\ref{RISecComOthMod}.
 Two of the prices for the two year maturity are identically zero and are thus removed from the dataset.
 We find the at-the-money implied volatility of the YoY cap using the piecewise constant hermite interpolation.
 The surface is plotted in the left hand side of Figure~\ref{RIf:Vols}, and one can see a significant volatility smile, but also volatility levels that are quite low, around only 1.5-3\%.
 Finally we consider a EURIBOR term structure of swaptions with maturities ranging from 3m, 6m, 1Y, 2Y, 3Y, 5Y, 7Y, 10Y, 15Y, 20Y to 30Y.
 Since the focus of the paper is on the inflation component we limit our modelling to one curve---the 3m tenor curve.
 We thus calibrate only to swaptions with a one-year underlying swap length, since this swaption, by EUR market convention, contains payments involving only 3m EURIBOR.
-We refer to \cite{CrepeyEtAl2016} for a more extensive calibration involving matching the volatility of both the 3m and 6m EURIBOR curves in a rational model resembling this one, but without the inflation component.
+We refer to \citep{CrepeyEtAl2016} for a more extensive calibration involving matching the volatility of both the 3m and 6m EURIBOR curves in a rational model resembling this one, but without the inflation component.
 Due to the lognormal assumption for swap rates precluding negative interest, rates it is now customary to quote swaption prices in normal or Bachelier implied volatility as opposed to lognormal.
 This is done on the right panel in Figure~\ref{RIf:Vols}.
-The data is for 1 January 2015, and we calibrate directly to these volatilities.
+The data is from 1 January 2015, and we calibrate directly to these volatilities.

-As in Specification~\ref{RIExTimeChangeLevy}, our model setup is the following:
+Very similar to Specification~\ref{RIExTimeChangeLevy}, our model setup is the following:

 where $\mu^i(t)$ for $i=L,R,S$ are deterministic martingalizing functions and thus the model is a two factor model.
 We assume that $(X^{\suptext{R}}_t,X^{\suptext{S}}_t)$ is a two-dimensional {\Levy} process with independent marginals and that $\tau^{\suptext{S}}(t)$ is a deterministic time-change.
 The two independent {\Levy} processes are defined by their Laplace exponents